galactic-forensics/website/content/authors/reto/_index.md

 - Principal Investigator
 ---

-Early on in life Reto was already fascinated by the stars.
-First with a small 6" Newton type reflector, then with an 11" Cassegrain type telescope he observed planets, galaxies, an other objects, which fostered his fascination for
-Astronomy.
-After high school, Reto went to the <a href="https://www.unibe.ch" target="_blank">University of Bern</a>
+Early on in life I was already fascinated by the stars.
+First with a small 6" Newton type reflector, then with an 11" Cassegrain type telescope I observed planets, galaxies, an other objects, which fostered my fascination for Astronomy.
+After high school, I went to the <a href="https://www.unibe.ch" target="_blank">University of Bern</a>
-in Switzerland and received first his BSc in Physics with Astronomy in 2008 and then his MSc in Physics in 2010.
-He then moved to the University of Chicago, from where he received his PhD in 2016 for his thesis entitled: “Deciphering Galactic Chemical Evolution: Iron and Nickel Isotopes and Cosmic Ray Exposure Ages of Presolar Silicon Carbide Grains”.
-During his PhD he helped build the CHILI Resonance Ionization Instrumet at the University of Chicago.
+in Switzerland and received first my BSc in Physics with Astronomy in 2008 and then my MSc in Physics in 2010.
+I then moved to the University of Chicago, from where I received my PhD in 2016 for the thesis entitled: “Deciphering Galactic Chemical Evolution: Iron and Nickel Isotopes and Cosmic Ray Exposure Ages of Presolar Silicon Carbide Grains”.
+During my PhD I helped build the CHILI Resonance Ionization Instrumet at the University of Chicago.

-After his PhD, Reto moved to Lawrence Livermore National Laboratory as a postdoc and worked on the LION Resonance Ionization Instrument.
-He became a staff scientist in December 2019.
+After my time in Chicago, I moved to Lawrence Livermore National Laboratory as a postdoc and worked on the LION Resonance Ionization Instrument.
+In December 2019 I became a staff scientist at the lab.
-In October 2020 he will join the <a href="https://www.brandeis.edu/physics/index.html" target="_blank">Physics Department</a>
+In October 2020 I will join the <a href="https://www.brandeis.edu/physics/index.html" target="_blank">Physics Department</a>
 at <a href="https://www.brandeis.edu" target="_blank">Brandeis University</a> as a research assistant professor.